 Engaging with Kenyans to Improve Development

-The USAID Kenya and East Africa Mission holds a critical position in a region experiencing growing public and private foreign investment and U.S. government initiatives, with a portfolio of more than $646 million and almost 240 activities.
+The USAID Kenya and East Africa Mission holds a critical position in a region experiencing growing public and private foreign investment and U.S. government initiatives, with a portfolio of more than $646 million.

-MSI is leveraging our deep experience in East Africa and understanding of the bridge between international development and strategic communications to help USAID modernize the communications function within one of the most high-profile missions in Africa.
+MSI leveraged our deep experience in East Africa and understanding of the bridge between international development and strategic communications, to help USAID modernize the communications function within one of the most high-profile missions in Africa.

-Working on an on-demand basis, we act as a "mini creative agency" from strategy to product development to implementation for USAID/Kenya and East Africa.
+Working on an on-demand basis, we acted as a "mini creative agency" from strategy to product development to implementation for USAID/Kenya and East Africa.
 In a 2022 survey, staff expressed that "strategic engagement" and "quality guidance and support" were core strengths of the Mission's communications efforts.

 MSI significantly contributed to seminal mission efforts, including attracting new, non-traditional partners; facilitating consultations across Kenya to integrate local voice into the 2020 – 2025 Kenya Country Development Cooperation Strategy (CDCS); and developing the complementary multi-year communications component.